Azure/azure-sphere-gallery/HeapTracker/README.md

 4. Use the `malloc()`, `calloc()` and `alloc_aligned()` functions as usual in your App, **with the exception of `free()` and `realloc()`**, instead of which the `_free()` and `_realloc()` helpers **must** be used, in order to keep correct tracking within the `heap_allocated` variable.
 If the native `free()` and `realloc()` functions were to be used in the App, the `heap_allocated` variable cannot be considered reliable anymore.

-5. Track and monitor the `heap_allocated` value to have the expected changes throughout the application execution time (i.e. a constant raise in value my indicate a memory leak).
+5. Track and monitor the `heap_allocated` value to have the expected changes throughout the application execution time (i.e. a constant raise in value may indicate a memory leak).

 ## Example